David Chase Is Shedding New Light On When The Sopranos Blacked Out

 And the theories regarding Bobby Bacala’s comments foreshadowing Tony’s death?
 “When it’s over, I think you’re probably always blindsided by it," Chase offered.
 “That’s all I can say.”

-“After I had a day to sleep,” Gandolfini said in 2012, “I just sat there and said, ‘That’s perfect.’”
+“After I had a day to sleep,” Gandolfini said in 2012, just a year before he passed away, “I just sat there and said, ‘That’s perfect.’”